bobthechemist/qca/README.md

-# qca
+# Quantitative Analysis in Chemistry

-Quantitative Chemical Analysis: an open syllabus for a non-majors analytical chemistry course
+An open syllabus for a non-majors analytical chemistry course